 This paper has had two objectives.
 First, define a role for economic analysis as part of a total research effort to develop new technologies for bamboo cultivation and utilization, and second, suggest specific economic analysis procedures that could be used.
 The material presented for the second objective is very superficial, in that the reader is strongly recommended to consult the references cited for developing even a basic understanding of the related economic concepts and techniques.
-It is also recommended that agricultural or resource economists with experience in micro-economic analysis be encouraged to undertake this research.
+It is also recommended that agrieconomists with cultural or resource experience in micro-economic analysis be encouraged to undertake this research.
 Much of this analysis could be done by foresters if they have received appropriate training (a minimum of 6-8 weeks) from economists.
-The decisions to include an economist and/or train foresters in basic micro-economics for this research should depend on:
+The decisions to include an economist and/or train foresters in basic micro-economics for this research should depend on: (i) how 'basic' or 'applied' the bamboo research is, (ii) the existing availability of interested and/or experienced economists, and (iii) the research and training resources available.